 Long leg LED = positive, LED short leg = negative.

-How to calculate the series resistance for a LED?
+How to calculate the series resistor LED manualy?
 For Your Information – formula’s.

 How can you make the calculation for the LED series resistor yourself?